 The participants will learn methods to analyze the current state of affairs, to benchmark against best practices in other regions, to work effectively on highly diverse teams and to achieve results in a conflicted environment in which no single authority can unilaterally impose a solution.
 The result will be concrete progress on the community level and the development of highly skilled leadership cadre that know how to work across companies and organizations.

 To create a space in which a team of the brightest, most promising and passionate business, community and entrepreneurial leaders work together to drive change in the most important sectors of our community.

-The 20+ leaders admitted to the program each year will be drawn from the talented ranks of local businesses and not-for profit organizations who are on the path to the highest levels of leadership in their organizations.
-They would be the people who know how to “get things done.”
+The 20 to 25 leaders admitted to the program each year will be drawn from the talented ranks of local businesses and not-for profit organizations who are on the path to the highest levels of leadership in their organizations.
+They would already have a reputation as people who know how to “get things done.”

-20-25 leaders of all ages.
-Graduates of Leadership Cincinnati, WE Lead and C-Change are especially encouraged to apply
+Graduates of Leadership Cincinnati, WE Lead and C-Change are especially encouraged to apply.

 A Record of Success and Impact